-More than one in three LGBTQ+ Americans (including more than three in five transgender Americans) faced discrimination in the past year.
+More than one in three LGBTQ+ Americans (including more than three in five transgender Americans) faced discrimination in 2020.
 And, unsurprisingly, that mistreatment worsened their mental well being.

 It gets worse.
 Especially for Black, Hispanic, Asian, and multiracial people.
 One study found that 43% of non-white respondents reported experiencing discrimination in some form in the past year.
 That’s compared with 31% of white LGBTQ+ respondents.
 Across the board, LGBTQ+ people are at an increased risk of mental health challenges (such as depression and anxiety disorders) and suicide, compared to straight and cisgender people of the same age.
 And a 2019 survey from the US Department of Health and Human Services found more than 47% of LGB adults said they had a mental illness.
 (A similar survey of just adult women showed that 24.5% said they had one.)

 It wasn’t long ago that being gay was considered a medical disorder and mental illness.
 The American Psychiatric Association listed it as a “sociopathic personality disturbance” in 1952.
-In 1968 it was recategorized as a form of “sexual deviation.”
+In 1968, it was recategorized as a form of “sexual deviation.”
 The classification of homosexuality as a mental illness was finally removed in 1973, but the stigma’s continued.
 Also relevant: conversion “therapy.”
-Although about 20 US states have laws protecting minors from it, and Queen Elizabeth II just announced that the UK is set to ban it, an estimated 700,000 LGBTQ+ people in America have gone through it.
+About 20 US states have laws protecting minors from it, Queen Elizabeth II recently announced that the UK is set to ban it, and Canada just formally took the step.
+Yet, an estimated 700,000 LGBTQ+ people in America have gone through it.
 It’s a practice that seeks to change a person’s sexual orientation or gender identity.
 And it’s proven to be damaging to mental health.
 The man who founded one of America’s most well-known conversion therapy programs has even called it a “lie” and admitted it’s “very harmful.”

-This year, more than 30 states have proposed – and so far at least five states have actually passed – laws that limit the ability for young transgender people to receive certain medical treatments or play on sports teams that match their gender identity (see: Florida’s bill just signed into law on June 1).
+This year, more than 30 states have proposed — and so far at least five states have actually passed — laws that limit the ability for young transgender people to receive certain medical treatments or play on sports teams that match their gender identity (see: Florida’s bill signed into law on June 1).
 And 62% of Americans surveyed think that transgender athletes should only be allowed on the teams that correspond with their birth gender.
 That’s despite the fact that studies show that allowing trans women and girls to play on girls' and women's teams doesn’t create an unfair advantage.
 And the fact that leaving transgender athletes out can cause serious damage to their mental health.
 Meanwhile, the NCAA has come out in support of transgender athletes, but Caitlyn Jenner has done the opposite.
-And although the Olympics have had some trans-inclusive policies for more than a decade, they haven’t been entirely welcoming to intersex athletes and those with naturally high levels of testosterone who identify as female (see: runner Caster Semenya).
-But the first openly transgender athlete will go to the Tokyo Games: weightlifter Laurel Hubbard.
-She met the IOC's hormone requirements and joined New Zealand's women's team.
+And although the International Olympic Committee has had some trans-inclusive policies for more than a decade, it hasn’t been entirely welcoming to intersex athletes and those with naturally high levels of testosterone who identify as female (see: runner Caster Semenya).
+But the Tokyo Games had a record number of LGBTQ+ athletes (including the first transgender athlete).
+And now the IOC is changing things up a bit, with new guidance for each sport’s international governing body.
+Like discouraging unnecessary medical testing to verify an athlete’s sex.
+And emphasizing that testosterone levels alone can’t predict how an athlete will perform.
+They say the focus should actually be on whether there’s evidence of a performance advantage.
+Stay tuned for the 2022 Winter Olympics in Beijing.

 But here’s the start of a rainbow.
 The Biden administration has made a number of pro-LGBTQ+ decisions.
 The gov restored protections for transgender and gay people against health care discrimination, repealed a ban on transgender troops in the military, and extended federal nondiscrimination protections to cover LGBTQ+ people.
 And the House passed the Equality Act to ban discrimination based on sexual orientation and gender identity.
 Plus, the first openly transgender US Senate official was confirmed as assistant health secretary.
 Meet: Rachel Levine.